-- 6.1 Voting rights and representation restrictions - 6.1.1 All voting rights restrictions, along with an indication of statutory group clauses and rules on granting exceptions, particularly in the case of institutional voting rights representatives
+6.1 Voting rights and representation restrictions

-Only persons entered in the share register as shareholders with voting rights may exercise the voting rights or the other rights related thereto (art.
+6.1.1 All voting rights restrictions, along with an indication of statutory group clauses and rules on granting exceptions, particularly in the case of institutional voting rights representatives Only persons entered in the share register as shareholders with voting rights may exercise the voting rights or the other rights related thereto (art.
 5 par.
 2 of the Articles of Association).

 No person may exercise, directly or indirectly, voting rights, with respect to own shares or shares represented by proxy, in excess of 5% of the share capital as recorded in the commercial register.
 Legal entities that are linked to one another through capital, voting rights, management or in any other manner, as well as all natural persons or legal entities achieving an understanding or forming a syndicate or otherwise acting in concert to circumvent such a limit shall be counted as one shareholder (art.
 11 par.
-2 of the Articles of Association, which set out exceptions to this voting restriction).
+2 of the Articles of Association; see art.
+11 par.
+3 of the Articles of Association, which set out exceptions to this voting restriction).